-I had worked hard to get access to this eerie historic place, part of the research for my second novel.
+I had worked hard to get access to this eerie historic place, part of the research I suspected would lead to my second novel.
 Even after I got a permit, I could only visit with chaperones from the Park Service.
 But once we arrived, we traveled in a loose pack and I was free to wander, guided by gentle suggestions —“the second floor staircase isn’t really advisable from the looks of the crumbling ceiling, but it’s up to you” — and by my own common sense.

 I reached the end of the hall and gingerly pushed open the door.The room was bathed in natural light.
 That strange thing hanging from the door was in fact a long, wide sliver of wood from the door itself, as if cut by a potato peeler, then warped and bleached from years of rain.
 How that even happens, I have no idea.